-First, seek out opportunities within your desired industry that are designed to build experience, like internships or exploratory programs.
+First, seek out opportunities within your desired industry designed to build experience, like internships or exploratory programs.
 In certain fields like healthcare and education, volunteering may be a viable option and also comes with the benefit of helping you make valuable connections at an organization you’re interested in.

 If you already possess some of the skills needed to get started in your intended field, you might take on freelance work as a side hustle or even consider working for free in exchange for experience to build your resume.
-You may need to get creative and give up early mornings, nights and/or weekends, but building experience before you start applying can go a long way to landing you the job you want.
+You may need to get creative and give up early mornings, nights and/or weekends, but building experience before you start applying can go a long way to landing the job you want.

 Polish your resume

 Now it’s time to give your resume a makeover.
 It’s not sufficient to start applying with the same resume you’ve been using for years in your current field.
 Instead, you’ll want to rework it to frame your accomplishments in a way relevant to the new field you’re entering.

 For example, let’s say you’re an office manager, but you’re looking to break into the field of graphic design.
 You might highlight how you facilitated communication between different parties, oversaw the development of visual marketing materials for the office, or solved problems for customers, all of which would be relevant skills for success in a graphic design role.